rogerbinns/apsw/doc/query.rst

         - Explanation

     *   - :code:`None`
-        - The SQL is executed to completion, ignoring any rows that may have resulted.
+        - The SQL is executed to completion, raising :exc:`apsw.query.TooManyRows` if any rows are returned.

     *   - :code:`changes`
-        - The number of rows added, deleted, or changed.
-Cursors are not isolated from each other so this will counts all database wide changes.
+        - Returns the number of rows added, deleted, or changed.
+          Cursors are not isolated from each other so this will counts all database wide changes from when it starts execution until completion.
 It is an :class:`int`

     *   - :code:`a_type | None`
         - If exactly one row was returned then conversion to :code:`a_type` will happen.
 If no rows were then :code:`None` is returned.
-If more than one then :exc:`apsw.query.TooManyRows` is raised.
+If more than one row then :exc:`apsw.query.TooManyRows` is raised.

           You can also use :code:`a_type | Literal[value]` and